mrakgr/Trading-Journal/journal_2025.md

 12:15pm.
 I'll take a long overdue break since I haven't done so ever since the job ended.
 Maybe for a week or two.
 I have Ghostrunner 1 & 2 and System Shock bought from GOG and I've barely touched them.

 Once I start sleeping well again, I'll announce my return on Youtube.

+12:35pm.
+It turns out that IBKR has a really good currency conversion tool.
+Paid off my negative 63$ balance and also converted SEK to EUR.
+Now I am clear.